Nietzsche’s demon: the eternal return

 What does it feel like to seriously confront death?

 I answered a question on Quora: ‘What does it feel like to seriously consider the prospect of your own death?’
-As you’ll know if you’ve read Life Changing, I believe that confronting death is the best way to get in touch with who you are and what you really think is important in life.
-Answering this question enabled me to go deep into some intimate territory.
+You’ll know if you’ve read Life Changing that I believe that confronting death is the best way to get in touch with who you are and what you think is important in life.
+Answering this question enabled me to go deep into intimate territory.
 Thanks to Seb Paquet for inviting me to take the plunge.

 ———————————————–